alexvatti/qt-example/README.md

 # qt-example
-test - program used for Jenkins Exploring
+Test - Program used for Jenkins Exploring